duckduckgo/duckduckgo-documentation/duckduckhack/advanced/location_api.md

 # Location API

 Sometimes, an instant answer needs the user's location.
 This is where the Location API comes in.
 An example is the [Is it snowing?](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/lib/DDG/Spice/Snow.pm) instant answer.
-Before reading this, you should be familiar with the genereal workings of your instant answer type (ie. Goodie, Spice, Fathead or Longtail).
+Before reading this, you should be familiar with the general workings of your instant answer type (ie. Goodie, Spice, Fathead or Longtail).

 The Location API is implemented by [DuckDuckGo](https://github.com/duckduckgo/duckduckgo), which is a package used by instant answers.
 When testing instant answers interactively with `duckpan`, the location will always point to "Phoenixville, Pennsylvania, United States," but don't worry - it will show the real location once it's live.